hamlim/projects/packages/component-library/README.md

 # `@matthamlin/components`

-A simple component library built on top of React, Emotion, and Styled-System.
+A simple component library built on top of React, Styled Components, and Styled-System.

 ### Available Components